Skip to content

 verbose: bool = False,

-tier: Optional[int] = None,
+tier: int | None = None,

 attempts: int = 1,

-) -> List[Tuple[str, float, float, float, float]]:
+) -> list[tuple[str, float, float, float, float]]:

-Determines the GCP regions with the lowest latency based on ping tests.
+"""Determine the GCP regions with the lowest latency based on ping tests.

 Args:

-tier (int | None): Filter regions by tier (1 or 2).
+tier (int | None, optional): Filter regions by tier (1 or 2).
 If None, all regions are tested.

 Returns:

-latency statistics.
+statistics.
 Each tuple contains (region, mean_latency, std_dev, min_latency, max_latency).

 Examples: